 02 of 14

-With a collection of more than 16,500 specimens representing 660 species, National Aquarium, Baltimore is the city's most-visited attraction.
+With a collection of more than 16,500 specimens representing 660 species, Baltimore's National Aquarium is the city's most-visited attraction.
 Exhibits include a multi-story Atlantic coral reef, an open ocean shark tank, a 4-D immersion theater, a tropical rainforest, a glass pavilion with Australian wildlife, and a mammal pavilion that holds Atlantic bottlenose dolphins.

 03 of 14

-In lieu of a traditional maritime museum, several historic ships are permanently docked in Baltimore's Inner Harbor.
-Visitors can climb aboard and experience four historic ships—a U.S. Navy tall ship first launched in 1854, a U.S. Coast Guard lightship from the 1930s, a submarine that took two war patrols in Japan during World War II, and the last ship floating that fought in the attack on Pearl Harbor—and a lighthouse.
-All of the ships are operated by Historic Ships in Baltimore, and tickets can be purchased for more than one ship at a discount.
+Instead of a traditional maritime museum, several historic ships are permanently docked in Baltimore's Inner Harbor.
+Visitors can climb aboard and experience four landmark ships: A U.S. Navy tall ship first launched in 1854, a U.S. Coast Guard lightship from the 1930s, a submarine that took two war patrols in Japan during World War II, and the last ship floating that fought in the attack on Pearl Harbor.
+There's also a lighthouse.
+All of the vessels are operated by Historic Ships in Baltimore, and tickets can be purchased for more than one ship at a discount.
 The lighthouse is free to all visitors.

 04 of 14

 The two pavilions full of retail and dining options in the Inner Harbor is known as Harborplace and the Gallery.
-Inside is a mix of local and national restaurants and stores, plus Ripley's Believe it or Not!Continue to 5 of 14 below.
+Inside is a mix of local and national restaurants and stores.
+When the weather is nice, bands play along the waterfront.Continue to 5 of 14 below.

 05 of 14

 Three levels of exhibits, a planetarium, and an IMAX theater draw crowds to the Maryland Science Center but don't miss the exhibition covering a local favorite, the blue crab.
 Additionally, kids will love learning about physical science, space, Earth science, and the human body.
-There's also a special exhibit on blue crabs, giving the museum some local flavor.

 06 of 14

 One of the best ways to explore Baltimore's Inner Harbor and other waterfront attractions is by boat, and there is no shortage of vessels traversing the water.
-From dinner cruises to a pirate ship excursion, here is a breakdown of the many ships and experiences that can be had onboard ships in the harbor.
+From dinner cruises to a pirate ship excursion, many different experiences can be had onboard boats in the harbor.
 Cruises on the Bay offers a 2.5-hour "Legends & Sights of Baltimore" cruise aboard their yacht, Raven.
 The cruise includes history on Edgar Allen Poe's time in Baltimore, the development of the Clippers, and facts about our country's flag and national anthem.

 07 of 14

-Get a birds-eye-view of Baltimore at the top of Baltimore's World Trade Center, a skyscraper with an observation deck on the 27th floor that provides a 360-degree view of the city.
-A memorial to the victims of the September 11, 2001, attacks is located on the pedestrian promenade outside the building.
+See Baltimore from above at the top of the city's World Trade Center, a skyscraper with an observation deck on the 27th floor that provides a 360-degree view of the city.
+A memorial to the victims of the September 11th attacks is located on the pedestrian promenade outside the building.

 08 of 14

-Port Discovery is a children's museum specifically designed for kids ages 2-10.
+Port Discovery is a children's museum designed explicitly for kids under ten years old.
 The star attraction inside the historic Fishmarket Building is a three-story jungle gym, but kids will also find attractions that stimulate their brains and creativity.Continue to 9 of 14 below.

 09 of 14

-You can't miss Ripley’s Believe It Or Not!
-Baltimore: a two-story green serpent with steam coming out of its nose wraps around the upper level of the museum.
+You can't miss Ripley’s Believe It Or Not! in Baltimore: a two-story green serpent with steam coming out of its nose wraps around the upper-level of the museum.
 Inside the museum are more than 500 of Ripley's trademark "oddities" in seven different galleries, plus a mirror maze and a 4-D movie theater.

 10 of 14